 - Initial codes derived from secondary research (e.g., cognitive vs. emotional empathy, AI-human interaction limitations).

 - Identification of themes such as emotional dependence, AI reliability, and ethical considerations of AI companionship.
+The analysis revealed trends where users experiencing loneliness tended to form stronger emotional attachments, whereas users with active social circles often viewed AI as a supplementary tool rather than a replacement.

 By focusing on these methods, this research aims to understand how AI companionship is perceived and whether it can serve as a meaningful replacement for human relationships.